Rapid Antigen Testing

-Now that RATs are more widely available, will the University be providing them to all staff and students?
+Will the University be providing RATs to all staff and students?

-No. The University’s stocks are still limited and we will be allocating them where they will bring the most benefit – to protect our community and our business continuity.
-As the supply of RATs improves further, more areas and activities across the University will become eligible under this programme.
+No. The University’s stocks are limited and we allocate them where they will bring the most benefit, generally to protect our community and our business continuity.

 How will the University-supplied RATs be allocated?

-Decisions will be made by the Business Continuity Plan (BCP) leads in each faculty/service division, working with the health, safety and well-being managers.
+Faculty/service division leads (technical managers, facility Managers and directors of faculty operations), work with the health, safety and well-being managers for their areas to determine requirements.
 These are the people with the best local knowledge to ensure that the supply of RATs is targeted in areas where they will bring the greatest benefit.

 What sorts of areas and activities are eligible for University-supplied RATs?

-Until the supply of RATs improves further, the University’s supply will be restricted to staff members deemed essential to maintaining the University’s business continuity, or who work in areas where there is an elevated risk of infection.
-Eligibility for this will be determined by the Business Continuity Plan (BCP) leads working with the health, safety and well-being managers, applying their discretion based on local knowledge.
-Initially, this will include:
+The University’s supply is allocated to teams and staff members deemed essential to maintaining the University’s business continuity, or who work in areas where there is an elevated risk of infection.
+This includes:

-- Critical work where a specific task-based risk assessment identifies that there is an elevated risk of infection.
+- Critical workers for whom a specific task-based risk assessment identifies that there is an elevated risk of infection

 If my employer asks me to take a Rapid Antigen Test, am I obliged to do so?

 You may be asked to take a RAT before entering the workplace as part of a health surveillance programme.
-While you are not obliged to take the test if you do not wish to, you may be asked not to attend your usual place of work if the risk of infection can impact on a business critical piece of work or activity, or on vulnerable people.
-Your line manager will discuss any alternative arrangements with you.
+While you are not obliged to take the test if you do not wish to, you may be asked to stay away from your usual place of work if the risk of infection can impact on a business critical piece of work or activity, or on vulnerable people.
+Your line manager will discuss possible alternative arrangements with you.

 How do I take a rapid antigen test?